Graduate Certificate in Nonprofit Management

 Admission also is open to applicants pursuing graduate degrees at WSU or other institutions.
 The certificate program presents a great opportunity for those professionals who are seeking to develop an alternative career or tailor their existing qualifications to the needs of the nonprofit sector.

-In Fall 2020, we have welcomed the inaugural cohort of 17 graduate certificate students from diverse educational and social background and all walks of life (including those with many years of experience in the field, and those who already completed graduate degrees in other fields).
+Since the launch of the program in fall 2020, we have welcomed the inaugural cohort of 24 graduate certificate students from diverse educational and social background and all walks of life (including those with many years of experience in the field, and those who already completed graduate degrees in other fields).

 Examples of prospective applicants who can benefit from obtaining the certificate